List of Ninjago characters: Sora

 Sora (born Ana) (voiced by Sabrina Pitre) is the Elemental Master of Technology, one of Lloyd's protégés, and a technopathic engineer, originally from Imperium.
 She gained recognition for creating a hard light hologram projection device called Photac.
 She defected from Imperium when she found out how cruelly they treated dragons, leading to her parents and classmates shunning her.
 After the Merge, she changed her name after the dragon that was powering Imperium, befriended Arin and lived in the Crossroads, becoming a mech racer.
 Her powers were originally enhanced by baby dragon Riyu, until she achieved her True Potential, declaring the Ninja her true family and disowning her parents.
 She later won the Tournament of Sources.

 Wyldfyre

-Wyldfyre (voiced by Kazumi Evans) is the wild Elemental Master of Heat who was raised by a dragon named Heatwave and an unnamed Caregiver Bot. she joins with the Ninja after Lloyd rescue her and her 'family' from Imperium.
+Wyldfyre (voiced by Kazumi Evans) is the wild Elemental Master of Heat who was raised by a dragon named Heatwave and an unnamed Caregiver Bot.
+She joins with the Ninjas after Lloyd rescued her and her 'family' from Imperium.
 While helping the Ninja find the Dragon Cores, Wyldfyre, despite some heated differences, eventually became Kai's protégé.
 During the Tournament of the Sources, Wyldfyre falls in love with Roby.